 A member of the San Francisco Opera Orchestra since 1988, cellist Emil Miland is an acclaimed soloist, chamber and orchestral musician.
 He made his solo debut with the San Francisco Symphony at age 16, the same year he was selected to perform in the Rostropovich Master Classes at the University of California, Berkeley.
-A graduate of the New England Conservatory of Music, he has received grants from the National Endowment for the Arts and Chamber Music America.
-His many recital collaborations include performances with Jamie Barton, Joyce DiDonato, Susan Graham, Marilyn Horne, Frederica von Stade, the late Zheng Cao and the late Lorraine Hunt-Lieberson.
-In 2010, Mr. Miland was invited by von Stade to perform with her at Carnegie Hall for her farewell recital.
+Mr. Miland was honored in 2010 when Frederica von Stade asked him to accompany her in Carnegie Hall for her farewell recital.

 In 2018, he collaborated with Maestro Michael Morgan to perform the premiere of David Conte's Cello Concerto, a work commissioned for Miland to honor the 50th anniversary of the Bear Valley Music Festival; a memory made more special by Morgan's untimely passing.
 In 2022, Mr. Miland returned to Bear Valley to collaborate with the festival's new Music Director, Alexander Mickelthwate, performing John Williams' Elegy for Cello and Orchestra.